deadlysyn/archer/README.md

 including [Midori](https://astian.org/en/midori-browser),
 [qutebrowser](https://www.qutebrowser.org),
 and [surf](https://surf.suckless.org)
-but been unimpressed with performance or features.
+but been unimpressed with performance and features.
 If you haven't, give these a spin and decide for yourself.

 I've come to the conclusion the modern web is bloat, and requires a bloated